vitor251093/KHMelonMix/HOW_TO_PLAY.md

 # Playing KH Melon Mix

-## How to play "Kingdom Hearts 358/2 Days"
+## How to play "358/2 Days"

 1. Download the [latest version](https://github.com/vitor251093/KHMelonMix/releases/latest) for your system (not the source code zip);
 2. Open the downloaded ZIP file and copy the contents to an empty folder;
-3. Dump an original copy of "Kingdom Hearts 358/2 Days" and copy the NDS file to your computer;
+3. Dump an original copy of "358/2 Days" and copy the NDS file to your computer;
 4. Rename that NDS file to "days.nds", place it inside a folder named "roms", and then place that folder next to the Melon Mix executable that you just copied;
 5. Replace the assets folder with [this assets folder](https://mega.nz/folder/lpgykK5Y#HPJuOSceHSzncDjQh0DUtw) (this step is only required if you want to replace the DS cutscenes with HD cutscenes);
 6. Now you just need to launch the Melon Mix using "MelonMix_KHDays.bat" (or MelonMix_KHDays.sh if you are not on Windows).

-## How to play "Kingdom Hearts Re:Coded"
+## How to play "Re:Coded"

 1. Download the [latest version](https://github.com/vitor251093/KHMelonMix/releases/latest) for your system (not the source code zip);
 2. Open the downloaded ZIP file and copy the contents to an empty folder;
-3. Dump an original copy of "Kingdom Hearts Re:Coded" and copy the NDS file to your computer;
+3. Dump an original copy of "Re:Coded" and copy the NDS file to your computer;
 4. Rename that NDS file to "recoded.nds", place it inside a folder named "roms", and then place that folder next to the Melon Mix executable that you just copied;
 5. Now you just need to launch the Melon Mix using "MelonMix_KHReCoded.bat" (or MelonMix_KHReCoded.sh if you are not on Windows).